 He knows all too well about turning passions into profitable businesses.
 And wants to teach fledgling entrepreneurs about the benefits and hardships of owning a business.
 Generally, people usually don’t understand the responsibility and sacrifices that come with being an entrepreneur until they ultimately make the decision to create their own business.
 However, the payoffs come in the form of financial stability apart from an organization, control over one’s time, and the joy of doing what you love.

 So what’s next for a young man who has managed to create a thriving business in a rapidly growing market?
 The answer to that question is expansion.
 Victor plans on branching off into Houston, TX, and parts of Florida.
-The sunshine state has five cities in top ten slots on Forbes’ list of “Fastest-growing cities.
+The sunshine state has five cities in the top ten slots on Forbes’ list of “Fastest-growing cities.
 Which means more development and a lot of real estate opportunities.

-As for Houston, the city is the nation’s fourth most populous city and is only second to New York City in having the most largest public companies.
+As for Houston, the city is the nation’s fourth most populous city and is only second to New York City in having the largest public companies.
 Thinking long-term, Victor would like to eventually develop several hotels internationally.
 And he’s interested in pursuing business ventures and philanthropic endeavors back home in Nigeria; which he hasn’t visited since he was 6-years-old.
 He’s already done so much before the age of 30, so the possibilities of what he can accomplish in a lifetime are endless.